opendistro/for-elasticsearch-docs/docs/ad/index.md

 ### Step 4: Set up alerts

 To create a monitor to send you notifications when any anomalies are detected, choose **Set up alerts**.
+- You're redirected to the **Alerting**, **Add monitor** page.
 For steps to create a monitor and set notifications based on your anomaly detector, see [Monitor](../alerting/monitors/).
+If you stop or delete a detector, make sure to delete any monitors associated with the detector, as this is not done automatically.

 ### Step 5: Adjust the model